Are these the 5 best Masters final rounds ever?

 Adam Scott's thrilling duel with Angel Cabrera at Augusta National in 2013 left Australia with its first Masters champion and the world with one of the tournament's most exciting conclusions.

-(Just to warn you: I was born in October 1989, so Jack Nicklaus' 1986 triumph won't be on this list.
+(Just to warn you: I was born in October 1989, so Jack Nicklaus' 1986 triumph and sixth green jacket won't be on this list.
 Feel free to give your reminiscences of it and any other pre-1990 Masters in the comments, as well as other more recent years that have been significant to you.)

 1997: The beginning of an era